RIAPS/riaps.github.io/tutorials/models.md

 }
 ```

-If a request/reply pattern exists in one or more of the component definitions and the messages need to stay local to the RIAPS node where the actor resides, then the **local** keyword is added to indicate specific messages stay within the node communication, shown below.
+If a message pattern (such as request/reply) exists in one or more of the component definitions and the messages need to stay local to the RIAPS node where the actor resides, then the **local** keyword is added to indicate specific messages stay within the node communication, shown below.

 ```
 actor ActorName1 {